ARCHER2-HPC/archer2-website/support-access/access.md

 <a id="driving-test"></a>
 ### ARCHER2 Driving Test

-A small allocation for new ARCHER2 users to get them started using the ARCHER2 Service.
+A small allocation (800 CU) for new ARCHER2 users to get them started using the ARCHER2 Service.
 Further details on the [Training Driving Test page](https://www.archer2.ac.uk/training/driving-test.html).

 <a id="pump-priming"></a>